-Beginning in 2022, the annual incentive plan design for NEOs will more closely align with that of the CEO, with 80% of each of our executive officer's annual bonus opportunity based on the Company's achievement of preestablished financial goals and 20% tied to the achievement of individual goals set at the beginning of the fiscal year.
+Beginning in 2022, the annual incentive plan design for NEOs will more closely align with that of the CEO, with 80% of each of our executive officer's annual bonus opportunity based on the Company's achievement of pre-established financial goals and 20% tied to the achievement of individual goals set at the beginning of the fiscal year.
 Half of the individual goals (10%) of each NEO's overall annual incentive plan goal will be tied to ESG metrics.
 In February 2022, the Committee established the performance metrics with respect to the PSU awards granted on March 10, 2022 (2022 PSUs).
-Vesting of the 2022 PSUs will be determined based on achievement of preestablished performance goals for AFFO Attributable per Share(1) and average ROIC(1) for a three-year performance period.
-Given recent changes in the Company's capital structure, AFFO Attributable per Share(1) and ROIC(1) will be weighted at 70% and 30%, respectively.
+Vesting of the 2022 PSUs will be determined based on achievement of pre-established performance goals for AFFO Attributable per Share(1) and average ROIC(1) for a three-year performance period.
+Given recent changes in the Company's capital structure, AFFO Attributable per Share(1) is used by management and investors as a key indicator of the Company's financial performance.
+AFFO Attributable per Share(1) and ROIC(1) will be weighted at 70% and 30%, respectively.